dlang-tour/core/public/content/en/welcome/run-d-program-locally.md

 ### Package manager `dub`

 D's standard package manager is [dub](http://code.dlang.org).
-When dub is installed locally, a new project `test` can be created using the command line:
+When dub is installed locally, a new project `hello` can be created using the command line:

     dub init hello